Go to Formative

 A Free Response question (formerly known as Essay) is similar to a Short Answer but it additionally provides the same rich text options that you have when editing a question (i.e. image/drawing, video/screen record, audio, numeric, and more) as well as additional formatting options for your students to get creative!
-Free Response questions are limited to 10,000 characters so students have plenty of room to express their thoughts.
+Free Response questions are limited to 100,000 characters so students have plenty of room to express their thoughts.

-To add a Free Response question:
+Add a Free Response Question

 1. Click on the blue + button